 And the cake tin is all greased and floured and ready to be used.

 I personally find this method very convenient on occasions when I have to bake a number of same sized cakes in one day.
 This used to be the case when I was actively taking orders.
-I normally bake all my cakes on Wednesdays and since I have limited number of cake tins, I have to use each tin up to 3 times in any one day.
+I normally bake all my cakes on Wednesdays and since I have limited number of cake tins of the same size, I have to use each tin up to 3 times in any one day.
 If I use the above two methods to line my cake tins, I have to clean off all cake crumbs that are left in the tins after each baking session, before I can use the tins for the next batch of batter.
 That was time consuming.
 So I use this grease proof paper method instead, which does not require me to clean any cake crumbs after each baking session.

-For this method, I started by tracing the grease proof paper.
+For this method, I start by tracing on the grease proof paper.
 I place my cake tin on a large piece of grease proof paper and trace the diameter of the cake tin onto the paper.
 I use a skewer to do this instead of a pencil to avoid the pencil lead traces from seeping into cake batter when baking.

 Next, I measure the height of my cake tin and mark another circle outside the diameter of the cake tin (following the height of the cake tin, plus an extra 1 inch allowance).
 I then cut it out following the second outline made.